dongyx/hardv/README.md

 E.g.:

 	- HardV runs in the CLI mode by default;
-	But you may configure it to a TUI program, or to view images in a GUI window.
+	but you may configure it to a TUI program, or to view images in a GUI window.

 	- HardV can open the editor;
-	Send the content you wrote
+	send the content you wrote
 	to an online judging system,
 	and determine the next quiz time by the judging result.